 Above: These courts are from F25 on Plainbacks, a pack with an Old Frizzle AS by Creswick.
 All the courts are by Creswick except for the KD: this is from a Hunt HB1 pack.
 It is difficult to tell from a scan, but the paper looks lighter than on the other courts.

-A couple of recent acquisitions give more evidence of the kind of mixing that one can find.
+A couple of further examples give more evidence of the kind of mixing that one can find.
 The first is a Hunt pack of c.1813-15 which has at least three cards that are in some way unexpected.
 The 2S & 3S have a pip shape that is different from the other spades (see the 4S); they are found in later packs by Hunt with HB1 courts, but still a Garter AS.
 The other odd card, the KD, is much more difficult to explain, as it's by Hall (with Type II eyes, rather than Hunt's Type I), of about the same date.
 The reason these cards can't be just labelled 'secondhand' is that all the cards have gold edges.
 Since this must have been a relatively expensive process, it's unlikely to have been applied to second-hand cards, which were usually sold for just a few pence (but see below regarding the Hardy mixed pack near the bottom of the page).
 So, how does a Hall KD get into a Hunt pack?
 Well, they were close neighbours in Piccadilly at this time, and later, in 1840, amalgamated.
 So it could be that they helped each other out sometimes with stocks of cards that were low or had run out, but I expect we'll never know the exact details of their relationship before the amalgamation.

 Above: Hunt, c.1810, gold edges